Yunusisback/Crud-App-Enhanced/README.md

 🚀 User Management CRUD Application (React & Tailwind CSS)

 This project is a simple and modern User Management (CRUD) application built with React.
-It uses Local Storage for data persistence and is styled with Tailwind CSS to enhance UI/UX quality.
+It uses Local Storage for data persistence and is styled with Bootstrap to enhance UI/UX quality.

 🌟 Key Features